 A natural question to ask: why two steps?
-Given the quasi-analytic form of zero-coupon yields, in principle, I could simply estimate the parameters of ξ along with the baseline model in one step by maximum likelihood, thus obtaining a potentially more efficient estimator.
-I sacrifice efficiency in order to address concerns raised by Hansen (2007) and Chen, Dou, and Kogan (2017) about 'overusing' cross-equation restrictions by including asset price series as a way to improve inference about (demonstrably hard to estimate) models that assign a special role to beliefs.19 In addition, estimating the
+Given the quasi-analytic form of zero-coupon yields, one could estimate the parameters of ξ along with the baseline model in one step by maximum likelihood, thus obtaining a more efficient estimator.22 I sacrifice efficiency in order to address concerns raised by Hansen (2007) and Chen, Dou, and Kogan (2017) about 'overusing' cross-equation restrictions by including asset price series as a way to improve inference about (demonstrably hard to estimate) models that assign a special role to beliefs.23 In addition, estimating the vector X without using price data allows me to interpret them as macro risk factors and investigate how these factors accompanied with a SDF can predict prices.